Teen Resources

 • Suicide: 362.2

-And remember: the items you have checked out on your account are considered privileged information.
+And remember: The items you have checked out on your account are considered privileged information.
 We will not share that information with anyone, including your parents, unless we receive a court order.